jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Finally, in order to deal with the variance problem and get the validation score up beyong the 0.93 threshold, I added a Dropout layer just after the first Fully Connected layer, with keep_prob = 0.8.
 This was enough to push the accuracy to 0.94

-My final model results were:
-* Training set accuracy of 0.986
-* Validation set accuracy of 0.931
-* Test set accuracy of 0.904

-I also visualized the Confusion Matrix to see how well the classified is doing on each label.
+I also visualized the **Confusion Matrix** to see how well the classifier was doing for each label.

 ![alt text][confusion-matrix]

-A dark diagonal line shows that we get the predictor is performing well across all labels.
-We find some mixing between classes of labels 25-30 which are often missclassfied between themselves: These correspond to the following categories Road work, Traffic signals, Pedestrians, Children crossing, Bicycles crossing, Beware of ice/snow.
+A dark diagonal line shows that the predictor is performing well across all labels.
+We find some mixed results for labels between 25-30 which are often missclassified with labels from the same group.
+These correspond to the following categories "Road work", "Traffic signals", "Pedestrians", "Children crossing", "Bicycles crossing", "Beware of ice/snow".

-Another notable thing is that class 40 (Roundabout mandatory) is often predicted to be class 12 Priority road.
-Looking at each label's picture shows quite a different kind of sign, however, the distribution of points in the training set is quite different, as we have only 300 labels from class 400, and 1890 from class 12.
-Further more information can be gleamed from the Classification report:
+Another notable thing is that class 40 (Roundabout mandatory) is often predicted to be class 12 Priority road, in other it has a high False Negative rate.
+Looking at each label's picture shows quite a different kind of sign.
+Since the distribution of points in the training set is quite low for label 40 (300 labels) compared with 1890 for class 12, an upsampling from label 40 may be helpful.
+Further more information can be gleamed from the Classification Report generated with scikit-learn (in **black** are highlighted notable low Precision/Recall scores):

 | Label |precision  |  recall  | f1-score  | support |
 |:----|:----|:----|:---------------------:|:---------------------------------------------:|